Lite SDK (Enrollment Android)

 Step 1: Create a customer

-Before enrolling payment methods, you need to create a customer in Yuno's system.
-Use the Create customer endpoint to obtain a customer_id.
-This identifier will be used to associate enrolled payment methods with the specific customer.
+Create a customer in Yuno's system using the Create customer endpoint before enrolling payment methods.
+This endpoint will return a customer_id that you'll use to associate enrolled payment methods with the specific customer.

 The endpoint will return a customer_session that you'll need to use when calling the enrollment methods.